VCityTeam/ConVer-G/Readme.md

 ### Maven
 #### ⌛ Quads-Loader

-This project uses:
+This project:

-- the `jena-arq` library for parsing SPARQL statements in Java,
+- uses the `jena-arq` library for parsing SPARQL statements in Java,
-- the `springdoc-openapi-starter-webmvc-ui` library to parse the Swagger API annotations and displays the [swagger-ui](http://localhost:8080/swagger-ui/index.html),
+- uses the `springdoc-openapi-starter-webmvc-ui` library to parse the Swagger API annotations and displays the [swagger-ui](http://localhost:8080/swagger-ui/index.html),
-- a [Dockerized PostgreSQL 16 database](https://www.postgresql.org/docs/16/index.html), so the `postgresql` driver is installed too.
+- needs a [PostgreSQL 16 database](https://www.postgresql.org/docs/16/index.html), so the `postgresql` driver is installed too.

 This project has been tested with: